TokenLogic-com-au/aave-helpers/src/bridges/chainlink-ccip/README.md

    - Facilitates secure GHO token transfers between chains.
    - Collects GHO tokens from the sender, validates the destination chain and bridge configuration, and transfers the tokens via Chainlink CCIP.
    - The `checkDestination` modifier ensures that the destination chain and bridge are properly configured before any transfer.
+   - When user call this function, it sends gho from bridge contract first.
+And if balance of bridge is insufficient, it pull gho from user

 2. **Fee Payment**:
    - Fees are paid exclusively in GHO and ETH.